BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ## Required Packages & Tools
 To run the analyses and workflows in this project, the following packages and tools are required.
 Initial setup is available [here](setup/README.md).

+- [ENCODE ATAC-seq pipeline](https://github.com/ENCODE-DCC/atac-seq-pipeline/tree/master) for ATAC-seq pre-processing and QC
 -  [Anaconda3](https://www.anaconda.com/docs/getting-started/anaconda/install) 2024.10-1 for conda installation and Python
 - [bedtools](https://anaconda.org/bioconda/bedtools) v2.30.0 (can be conda installed)
 - **[halLiftover and HALPER](https://github.com/pfenninglab/halLiftover-postprocessing.git)**, March 2025 version
 - [GREAT](http://great.stanford.edu/public/html/) (please make sure that your input BED files have been cut to columns 1-3)